 When we fail it is certainly because we have started to take our salvation for granted.
 We become focused on ourselves and this causes us to become fleshly.
 We neglect the sword of the Spirit and praying at all times in the Spirit.
 This causes us to become dull in our alertness and thereby our perseverance slips.
 We become self-focused in other words.
 We seek to meet our own ‘perceived’ or ‘felt’ needs rather than following these magnificent instructions here.
 When we fall into this, it is also true that we have also lost sight of the war we are in.
 It is like we are amongst the spiritually blind all around us who have no idea of the deadly war being fought in every part of this world.
 When we do this, we put our swords down and are no longer cognizant of spiritual reality.
 We lose our spiritual acumen, our perception.
 However, I assure you that this war is very real and if you are part of the Kingdom of God, the enemy will do all he can to neutralize you.

-Now war arose in heaven, Michael and his angels fighting against the dragon.
-And the dragon and his angels fought back, (Revelation 12:7 ESV)
+7 And there was war in heaven, Michael and his angels waging war with the dragon.
+The dragon and his angels waged war, Revelation 12:7 (NASB)

 War always will rage between the two great sovereignties until one or other be crushed.
 Peace between good and evil is an impossibility; the very pretence of it would, in fact, be the triumph of the powers of darkness.
 Michael will always fight; his holy soul is vexed with sin, and will not endure it.
 Jesus will always be the dragon’s foe, and that not in a quiet sense, but actively, vigorously, with full determination to exterminate evil.
 All His servants, whether angels in heaven or messengers on earth, will and must fight; they are born to be warriors-at the cross they enter into covenant never to make truce with evil; they are a warlike company, firm in defence and fierce in attack.
 The duty of every soldier in the army of the Lord is daily, with all his heart, and soul, and strength, to fight against the dragon.